b-n-space/0l-signals/README.md

 ## Todos

-- [ ] Fetch proposals from a GitRepository.
+- [x] Fetch proposals from a GitRepository.
 This is used in `get_proposals`

-  Say `https://github.com/0LNetworkCommunity/libra/tree/main/ol/documentation/proposals` or wherever we decide to host proposals
+  Say `https://github.com/0LNetworkCommunity/libra/tree/main/ol/documentation/proposals` or wherever we decide to host proposals.
+Currently, JSON file in this repo

-- [ ] Fetch proposal stats from RPC and calculate counts and weights for its options.
+- [x] Fetch proposal stats from RPC and calculate counts and weights for its options.

   I believe this has to be a full archive or from the explorer

 - [ ] Improve proposal page; display description, options, and addresses.
   Make the addresses clickable to copy; both address and ol command

-- [ ] Utilise cache when calculating proposal stats
+- [x] Utilise cache when calculating proposal stats

 - [x] Deploy somewhere